lilitjeanne-git/client-onboarding-success-system/project-charter-template.md

   Goals answer "what do we want to achieve?" — not how.
 -->

-1. Experiment with and validate CryptoNext's Crypto-Agility framework (CAPTAIN + SENTINEL) in [CLIENT NAME]'s technical environment.
+1. Experiment with and validate Company X's Crypto-Agility framework in [CLIENT NAME]'s technical environment.
 2. Demonstrate quantum-safe key exchange and digital signatures across REST and gRPC APIs using NIST-standardised PQC algorithms.
 3. Assess the impact of PQC migration on [CLIENT NAME]'s existing